kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 }
 ```

-## Optimizations
+# Conclusion

-As is this code is horribly inefficient.
-Every time a request comes in we iterate through all the controllers and all of the endpoints, generating quite a few regexes.
-Instead we can upfront create a map/dictionary of regex strings to endpoints.
-Then we could reuse this map every time we process a request.
+That's it!
+With these bits of code we can instantiate a controller and provide our unit tests an `HttpClient` which will route requests to the correct endpoint.
+Now we can remove those pesky mocks and rely on the actual controllers logic.
+In the next post we'll go about modifying some mock styled tests into fake based tests.

 # Code

-You can visit TODO: to view the entire code base and see how to use it within your unit tests!
+You can visit [here](https://github.com/kwojcicki/manual-self-host) to view the entire code base and see how to use it within your unit tests!

 # FAQ